 - Swimsuit if you fancy a quick dip

+How much does a full-day / half-day rock climbing cost?Most of the companies offering rock climbing trips in Railay and Krabi charge the same amount.
+Therefore, as there is no difference in price, you don’t want to skimp on quality!
 When it comes to pricing, group tours are much cheaper than private ones.
 A half-day group rock climbing trip lasts for four hours and starts at around 1200 Thai Baht ($39 USD).
 A full day group trip tends to cost in the region of 2000 Thai Baht ($65 USD).
 Private trips tend to be at least double the cost of what one person can expect to pay on a group tour.

-There are plenty of courses available which cater to all climbing abilities.
+Can I do a rock climbing course and how much would it cost?There are plenty of courses available which cater to all climbing abilities.
 Depending on who you book with, you can expect to pay between 7000-8000 Thai Baht ($230 USD – $260 USD) for a 3-day course.
 The price will change depending on whether gear rental, meals etc. are included.
 These courses are definitely for the more serious climbers, those wanting to get to grips (see what I did there) with their rock climbing skills for future adventures!
 You will learn skills such as belaying, top-roping, climbing technique and safety knots.

-Yes!
+Can you go rock climbing with children?Yes!
 Rock climbing can be a great family day out, especially in a beautiful setting like Krabi.
 Many climbing schools allow children, providing they are over five years of age.
 If booking for children, always make sure the climbing schools has appropriate clothing e.g. helmets, shoes and harnesses.
 Check out this recommended family rock climbing trip which you can book through South East Asia Backpacker.

-If you are climbing under the instruction of an experienced guide with well-maintained equipment, rock climbing is completely safe.
+Is rock climbing in Krabi safe?If you are climbing under the instruction of an experienced guide with well-maintained equipment, rock climbing is completely safe.
 Guides should ideally be licensed sport climbing instructors as defined by the South East Asian Climbing Federation.
 Do not be afraid to ask for a company’s accident record so you can assess the risk for yourself.
 We recommend Real Rocks as one of the safest climbing schools in South Thailand.

-Deep water soloing is when climbing is combined with jumping (or falling) into the water below.
+What is deep water soloing and can you do it in Railay?Deep water soloing is when climbing is combined with jumping (or falling) into the water below.
 Until recently it was a popular sport in Krabi.
 However, currently, you cannot do this in Railay, owing to the Thai authorities decision to close access to the rock climbing and cliff jumping site.
 All tour operators are currently being scrutinised, to ensure that they are adhering to safety protocol.
 Until everyone passes, deep water soloing will be off-limits for all.